Communications in Gibraltar: Magazines

 Globe magazine also appears monthly, having first started as a bi-lingual publication which produced two versions of each of its articles – one in English and the other in Spanish.
 Over time, Globe phased out the Spanish language element and is now an English language monthly aimed at Gibraltar and the Campo de Gibraltar.

 B magazine is Gibraltar's first locally produced magazine aimed at women.
 It appears monthly and its contents include fashion, advice, health, weddings and similar features geared at young women.
-The publication also features a Social spotlight section composed of photos depicting eventsand fundraisers.
+The publication also features a Social spotlight section composed of photos depicting events and fundraisers.

 Online Media

 Various online news outlets covering general news exist such as online editions of the Gibraltar Broadcasting Corporation, and the Gibraltar Chronicle.
 Independent online media include Your Gibraltar TV and sports news outlets such as GibFootballTalk.